WiIhelm/FH_DISYS_Group_E/README.md

 Displays current and historical energy data using the REST API.
 Allows users to visually monitor the energy distribution over time.

 ---

-## ▶️ How to Start

-1. **Start the infrastructure**
-   Launch PostgreSQL and RabbitMQ using Docker.

-2. **Run database setup**
-   Use Flyway to initialize the database schema and tables.

-3. **Start the REST API**
-   Launch the Spring Boot REST API to make data accessible.

-4. **Start RabbitMQ-based services (in this order):**
-   - Current Percentage Service
-   - Usage Service
-   - Energy Producer Service
-   - Energy User Service

-5. **Launch the JavaFX GUI**
-   Start the GUI client to view current and historical energy data.

-💡 **Note:** If opening the entire repository in IntelliJ causes issues, try opening each component (folder) as a separate IntelliJ project.

----

-## 🗺️ Data Flow Summary

-Producers and users send data → Usage Service updates DB → Percentage Service recalculates stats → REST API serves the data → GUI displays it.